bcgov/data-publication/pages/dps_bcdc_record.md

 has_toc: true
 ---

-# BC DATA CATALOGUE RECORD CONTENT
+# BC DATA CATALOGUE RECORD MANAGEMENT

 **This document is being update to correstpond with the BC Data Catalogue Beta release**